Kishor783/CaseStudy1-ParkingLot-Room9/README.md

 To start program admin should enter correct PIN (PIN : "GOD").

-If admin wants to add a new customer than he should give input as 1 and should take necessary information from customer.
+If admin wants to add a new customer than he should give input any integer other than 0 and should take necessary information from customer.

 If any customer wants to leave than admin should give input as 0 and customer gives his ID to admin so that